nemo8130/SARAMA-updated/README.md

 # &
 # SARAMAint

-The same for residues buried upon complexation embedded at a Protein-Protein Interface (Linux)
+The same for residues buried upon complexation embedded at a Protein-Protein Interface

 ## A more detailed Documentation is available here:
 http://www.saha.ac.in/biop/www/db/local/sarama/sarama-readme.html